AMI-Praha-a-s/ai-text-tool/README.md

 - Text repair (grammar, punctuation, readability improvements).
 - Native language packs for multiple languages to improve output quality with non-English source text.

-## Breaking Change

-- Multi-provider support has been removed.
-- The package is now OpenAI-only.
-- `provider` config key no longer exists.

 ## Supported Languages

 Languages are defined by the `AmiPraha\AiTextTool\Language` enum: